DietmarH/DockerPlayground/README.md

 ## Customization

 - To add new tests, create a new Python script and add a service in `docker-compose.yml` using the same image but a different command.
-- To change the API address, update the `api_address` variable in the test scripts.
+- To change the API address, update the `api_address` variable in the test scripts to use `http://api:8000` (the Docker Compose service name and port).

 ## Notes & Best Practices
 - Test scripts use environment variables and mounted volumes to report results back to the host system.
-- For enhanced security and portability, consider configuring Docker networking instead of relying on the host network.
+- The test containers communicate with the API using the service name `api` (the name given to the service in the docker-compose.yaml).

 ## License